spothero/api-test/README.md

   - print response with definition as its tested
   - print url and request parameters
 - allow subsets of tests to be selected
-  - select by tag
-  - select by endpoint
   - select by endpoint, type, and response (e.g. /reservations/.get.200)
 - support assert criteria
   - min/max, pattern checking